-Trusts can do some amazing things.
+Trusts can do some amazing things, including those in Minneapolis.
 They can allow someone to control the distribution of assets long after they have passed away.
 They can segregate assets from an estate, allowing the maximization of estate tax exemptions and a minimization of estate tax liability.
 They can also serve to protect a beneficiary from him or herself by providing spendthrift protection.

 A spendthrift trust allows a trustee to manage assets placed in a trust for the benefit of a beneficiary according to the terms of the trust document.
 Typically a trust will allow the trustee to make distributions for expenses related to a beneficiary’s health, support, education, and maintenance, though this standard could be loosened or tightened depending on the circumstances under which the trust was created.
 If a beneficiary is sued or otherwise pursued by creditors, the trustee need not make further discretionary distributions to the beneficiary, thereby preserving the trust assets.